-You can leave a skip bin on your verge for up to two weeks without a permit.
+You can have a skip bin on your verge for up to two weeks without a permit as long as the bin fits wholly on the verge and does not obstruct a footpath.
 In cases where the skip bin will be on the verge for longer than two weeks you will need to obtain a Verge Permit.

 Rules for storing Skip Bins

 - Where possible, skip bins should be stored on private property.